Loser644/Quotes-Joke-TelgramBot/Readme.md

 # 🤖 Coding Freaks Bot — A Telegram Bot for Quotes & Jokes

-**Coding Freaks Bot** is a simple yet engaging Telegram bot built using **Node.js**, **Python**, and the **Telegraf API**.
+**My First Telegram Bot I am so excited hehehheehehhe**.
+So this is a simple yet engaging Telegram bot built using **Node.js**, **Python**, and the **Telegraf API**.
 It delivers random motivational quotes and developer jokes to users, along with an intuitive inline keyboard to navigate through content.
 The bot is ideal for adding a dose of motivation or humor to your day.

 ## 🚀 Try the Bot